KurtisDenning/pAPI/frontend/README.md

 - Animations.
   - Some subtle animations are used throughout pAPI such as some scrolling animations as well as some loading animations which really add to the QOL of pAPI.

 - Large UI elements
   - As talked about in the UI section, mobile has become a very large demographic of users so to accommodate those using smaller touch screens such as phones, we increased the size of all our functional UI elements such as buttons and links.

 These features along with our simplistic design make the usability and speed of our app exceptional.

+## Scalability

+## Testing

+Making sure that pAPI fuctions as intended on as many devices as possible with minimal bugs was extremely important for us.

+## Deployment

+Currently our app is hosted on GitHub pages and can be viewed [here](https://oliverschweikert.github.io/pAPI).

+For a real world deployment we would look into hosting the front-end component of our app on some reputable cloud hosting service such as Azure or AWS.